gosub-com/Zurfur/README.md

     /// This is a public documentation comment.
 Do not use XML.
-    /// Use `name` to refer to variables in the code. pub static fun Main(args Array<str>) nil
+    /// Use `name` to refer to variables in the code. pub fun Main(args Array<str>) nil
         // This is a regular private comment Log.Info("Hello World, 2+2={2+2}")

 Functions are declared with the `fun` keyword.
 The type name comes after the argument, and the return type comes after the parameters.

-Static functions and extension methods are allowed at the namespace level:
+Extension methods are allowed at the namespace level:

     // Declare an extension method for strings pub str.Rest() str